Conditions and diseases

 The severity of the symptoms varies from person to person.
 Initial episodes can be accompanied by pain, fever, swollen glands in the groin and sometimes discharge from the vagina.
 Women in particular often experience pain when urinating.
 After anal contact with someone who has herpes, an inflammation of the rectum can occur.
 This is sometimes accompanied by loss of blood or mucus and pain with bowel movements.
 The blisters and sores dry after about three weeks and usually heal without scars.

 If the immune system is severely weakened, a herpes genital infection can be much more serious and prolonged.
-This is the case, for example, if you have an HIV infection or if you use medications that suppress the immune system (e.g. cortisone).
+This is the case, for example, if you have an HIV infection or if you take immunosuppressants (e.g. cortisone).

 Recurring symptoms